pmuens/awesome-serverless/README.md

 - [Hot to run serverless functions at half the cost](https://serverless.com/blog/running-multi-cloud-functions-at-spot-instance-prices/) - Announcement post about the Spotinst Functions provider integration for the Serverless Framework.
 - [Unified logging for serverelss functions](https://fly.io/articles/unified-logging/) - How to unify the logging process for serverless functions.
 - [Using Ansible for deploying serverless applications](https://opensource.com/article/17/8/ansible-serverless-applications) - How to use Ansible and the Serverless Framework to deploy serverless applications.
+- [OpenFaaS presentes to CNCF serverless workgroup](https://blog.alexellis.io/openfaas-cncf-workgroup/) - Post about the presentation OpenFaaS gave at the CNCF serverless workgroup meeting.

 ## Screencasts